-Applicants for the administrative pharmacy and industrial pharmacy options who possess B.S. degrees in pharmacy from an ACPE accredited institution will be given preference for admission into those options.
+Applicants for the administrative pharmacy and industrial pharmacy options who possess a B.S. in pharmacy, Pharm.D. or bachelor of science in pharmaceutical sciences degree from an ACPE-accredited institution will be given preference for admission into those options.
+International applicants must have earned pharmacy degrees from their home institutions.